abhilashkrishnan/berlin-framework/berlin-webmvc-test/README.md

 #Berlin WebMVC Test
-This is an Eclipse Project to test the features of Berlin WebMVC.
+This project will enable to get a hands-on experience on testing the features of Berlin framework.